Tmall Global: Connect to Chinese Consumers with Cross-Border E-Commerce

-Tmall is the leading China B2C e-commerce retailer with the largest gross merchandise volume (GMV) and had generated about 6.6 trillion yuan transaction volume in 2020.
+Tmall is the leading China B2C e-commerce retailer with the largest gross merchandise volume (GMV) and generated about 6.6 trillion yuan transaction volume in 2020 (annual sales).
 However, only companies that have a physical entity on the Chinese market (and a Chinese business license) can register in Tmall.
 For other businesses, Tmall’s sub-platform, Tmall Global, is the default option.
 Users can access Tmall Global via both the Tmall and Taobao mobile apps.

 When Brands should you go with Tmall?

-Tmall stores require more documents procedures and on-site assets to invest in but can benefit from the fast shipping as 46% of Tmall users prefer express shipping.
-Returns and shipment will be more complex for Tmall Global stores if you do not have goods stock in China, but less risk considering the investment in a store.
+Tmall stores require more document procedures and on-site assets to invest in but can benefit from the fast shipping, as 46% of Tmall users prefer express shipping.
+Returns and shipment will be more complex for Tmall Global stores if you do not have goods in stock in Mainland China, but less risk considering the investment in a store.

-Launched in 2014 by Alibaba, a foreign-business friendly platform -“Tmall Global” allows non-Chinese companies to sell products to Chinese customers without the need for local licenses or permits.
+Launched in 2014 by Alibaba, a foreign-business friendly platform -“Tmall Global” allows non-local companies to sell products to consumers in China without the need for local licenses or permits.
 Foreign brands can also select their own warehouse and home bank accounts instead of a Chinese bank account when selling on Tmall.

-Chinese e-commerce giant Alibaba acquired the second-largest cross-border shopping platform Kaola in 2019.
-Next year, Alibaba’s Tmall Global is the leading provider of online import shops with a 63.3% market share.
+Chinese e-commerce giant Alibaba acquired the second-largest cross-border e-commerce shopping platform Kaola in 2019.
+Next year, Alibaba’s Tmall Global is the leading provider of online import shops, with a 63.3% market share.

-When should brands you go with Tmall Global?
+When should brand you go with Tmall Global?

-The biggest pro of selling on Tmall Global is obviously to not have to apply for a Chinese business license.
-Another one being, sellers paying fewer taxes when using cross-border eCommerce in China.
+The biggest pro of selling on Alibaba’s Tmall Global is obviously not having to apply for a Chinese business license.
+Another one is, that sellers pay fewer taxes when using cross-border e-Commerce in China.

-The con? each cross-border consumer is limited to a yearly spending amount (around 3000US$).
-This means that the consumers base (that is already smaller than with local eCommerce), is also limited in how much it buys on cross-border brands on all platforms combined.
+The con?
+Each cross-border e-commerce consumer is limited to a yearly spending amount (around, 3000US$).
+This means that the consumer’s base (which is already smaller than with local eCommerce), is also limited in how much it buys on cross-border brands on all platforms combined.
 If you want to play big, cross-border may not be the right option for you.